okta/terraform-provider-okta/website/docs/r/profile_mapping.html.markdown

   - `id` - (Required) Key of mapping.
   - `expression` - (Required) Combination or single source properties that will be mapped to the target property.
   - `push_status` - (Optional) Whether to update target properties on user create & update or just on create.

+- `always_apply` (Optional) Whether apply the changes to all users with this profile after updating or creating the these mappings.

 ## Attributes Reference